 Ultrasonic cavitation is a proven technique for removing contaminants from surgical instruments prior to disinfecting or sterilizing steps.
 This is accomplished in an ultrasonic cleaner when microscopic bubbles created by the unit’s ultrasonic transducers implode on contact with surgical tools.
 The process effectively strips away blood, tissue and other deposits resulting from surgical procedures.

 Balancing Ultrasonic Cleaner Frequency with Cleaning Effectiveness

 Higher frequency ultrasonic cleaners operating at 80 to 130 kHz are often used for delicate or highly polished parts in order to avoid potential damage caused by the imploding bubbles.
 Higher frequencies equate to smaller bubbles, which while safe for delicate parts are less effective in removing gross contaminants associated with microsurgery instruments.
-Instead, an ultrasonic cleaner operating at 37 kHz such as the Elmasonic S series available from Tovatech is generally recommended for surgical instrument cleaning.
+Instead, an ultrasonic cleaner operating at 37 kHz such as the Elmasonic Select series available from Tovatech is generally recommended for surgical instrument cleaning.

 There are, however, instances where extremely delicate surgical instruments and microsurgery instruments can be damaged by vibration against the stainless steel mesh basket during ultrasonic cleaning.
 Examples are fine-tipped instruments used by ophthalmologists.